vega/altair/doc/about/roadmap.rst

 * Standardize the API of methods that convert charts into other formats (``alt.Chart().to_<format>``).

+* Add type hints to the public API and most of the internals so that users can type check their Altair code with a static type checker such as mypy.
+This will also make it easier for other packages to integrate with Altair.
 Documentation
 -------------
 We want to continue to improve Vega-Altair's official documentation to be more